krayin/krayin-docs/docs/1.x/graphql-admin-api/cms.md

 ### 4. Get CMS Translations

-You can get  the CMS Page Translations from the Bagisto store.
+You can get  the CMS Page Translations from the Krayin store.
 You can achieve this job by using the `CMS Page Translations` API call.

 - Headers